 Grant proposals must be received at ATA headquarters by November 1.
 We accept applications year-round for this grant cycle.
 However, we must receive your application in full by this deadline.

-If your application has formatting errors, we will email you with a request for revisions.
+If your application has errors or is missing pieces, we will email you with a request for revisions.
 We must receive your revised application within 7 business days from the date on the email.
 Once your application properly follows the guidelines, ATA staff will notify you via email that we have accepted your proposal for review.
-Grant applications received by November 1 will receive funding notification by early April, with funds disbursed for approved projects shortly afterward.
+You will receive funding notification the following spring and nto later than June 30 of each year.

 ATA's Scientific Advisory Committee evaluates all proposals.
 The committee includes some of the world's best tinnitus researchers.
 This committee crafted ATA’s Roadmap to a Cure, the innovative research guide that puts scientists on track toward a cure for tinnitus and helps guide ATA’s funding decisions.
 The committee makes funding recommendations to ATA's board of directors, which makes final award decisions.